saeveritt/peercoin-OP_RETURN/README.md

 * Examples:

   ```
-  store('This example stores 47 bytes in the blockchain.')
+  store(ppc_node, 'This example stores 47 bytes in the blockchain.')
   ```

 TO RETRIEVE SOME DATA FROM OP_RETURNs IN THE BLOCKCHAIN